Call Center Workforce Management Guide

 Scheduling for a multi-site contact center.

-Accuracy, as you might expect, suffers, leading inevitably to under- or over-staffing, which is detrimental to customers and staff, and it drains your organization financially.
-In light of the ever-growing complexity of multi-channel interactions and multi- skill requirements, even customer service centers with fewer than 100 seats may benefit greatly from an automated WFM solution.
+Accuracy suffers, leading inevitably to under- or over-staffing, which is detrimental to customers and staff, and it drains your organization financially.
+In light of the ever-growing complexity of multi-channel interactions and multi- skill requirements, even customer service centers with fewer than 100 seats will benefit greatly from an automated WFM solution.

 AI-driven WFM solutions precisely, conveniently, and rapidly match up agent skill sets to customer needs while taking agent work-time preferences into account.

 Once the scheduling is complete it doesn’t mean planners have reached job-done.
-As part of a cycle, scheduling affects the other processes, so continuous re-scheduling may be needed as situations change.
-For example, agents fall ill, meetings must be attended, or new impacting events are reported by other units.
+As part of a cycle, scheduling affects the other processes, highlighting the importance of continuous adaptation in the face of agent illness, meetings, or unanticipated events.
 Intraday management tools help team leaders take control of their day, making minute adjustments at any interval.

-Accurately calculating the long-term headcount and effectively scheduling the appropriate skill level to the right agent at the right time cuts down tremendously on under- and over-staffing.
+Accurately calculating the long-term headcount and effectively scheduling the right agent at the right time cuts down tremendously on under- and over-staffing.
 Being able to honor the majority of staff work-time preferences and giving ample schedule notice heightens staff morale, lowers attrition rates, and produces overall improvements in the quantity and quality of customer interactions.

-With an automated WFM solution in place contact center managers can optimize their most valuable and most expensive resource: its staff.
-The scheduler, whose time previously was consumed by a slow, laborious, manual process which ultimately did not optimize a skilled employee’s is perhaps the biggest beneficiary.
+With an automated WFM solution in place contact center managers can optimize their most valuable and most expensive resource: the agent staff.

 Shortcomings of Spreadsheets & Erlang C Tables